AP Photos: Countless lucky cats beckon at Tokyo temple

 The cat figurines are so plentiful, the Setagaya neighborhood seems proud to carry more luck than the rest of the city combined.

 The streets leading to the temple are crammed with gift shops selling anything printed with beckoning cat images.
-A local train dons the images, and so does the temple’s vending machine.
+A local train is adorned with the images, as is the temple’s vending machine.

 And, of course, temple visitors believing in the luck the cats might bring them can obtain more figurines for their overpopulated shelves.